Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 - If  Type=NS, then  Name is a <mark>domain</mark> (such as  foo.com) and  Value is the <mark>hostname of an authoritative DNS server that knows how to obtain the IP addresses for hosts in the domain</mark>.
 - If  Type=CNAME, then  Value is a <mark>canonical hostname</mark> for the alias hostname  Name.
 - If  Type=MX, then  Value is the <mark>canonical name</mark> of a mail server that has an alias hostname  Name.

+> ## 2.4 Video Streaming

-- A video is a sequence of images/computer_networking_topdown, typically being displayed at a constant rate, for example, at 24 or 30 images/computer_networking_topdown per second.
+- A video is a sequence of images, typically being displayed at a constant rate, for example, at 24 or 30 images.
 - the network must provide an average throughput to the streaming application that is at least <mark>as large as the bit rate of the compressed video</mark>.
 - In HTTP streaming, the video is simply stored at an HTTP server as an ordinary file with a specific URL.
 - How HTTP streaming works: